 This project was a public-private partnership to design, build, operate, and maintain the nation’s premier indoor travel sports destination center.
-The new Sports Center will establish Virginia Beach as a leader in Sports Tourism, driving economic impact, significantly increasing tourism during historically low seasons, and improving the quality of life for the citizens of Virginia Beach.
+The Sports Center will establish Virginia Beach as a leader in Sports Tourism, driving economic impact, significantly increasing tourism during historically low seasons, and improving the quality of life for the citizens of Virginia Beach.
 With U.S. families spending an increasing amount on youth sports (2 out of 10 spend more than $1,000 per month, according to USA Today), the idea of developing a sports center capable of attracting NCAA-caliber events immediately took hold.
 The resulting, $68 million facility enhances the region’s appeal and complements existing hotel and convention facilities.

-Quoted in a recent Virginian-Pilot article, Deputy City Manager Ron Williams noted that it was one of the fastest projects he’d ever been on and credited the team of Clark Nexsen, Hanbury, and MEB General Contractors for its rapid completion.
+Quoted in a Virginian-Pilot article, Deputy City Manager Ron Williams noted that it was one of the fastest projects he’d ever been on and credited the team of Clark Nexsen, Hanbury, and MEB General Contractors for its rapid completion.

 The success of this design-build project is largely due to the flexibility of the project team throughout its development.
 Everyone was focused on the right way to design the best possible facility with the right components, and options were rapidly explored.
 For example, the addition of the hydraulic track increased the budget, but it is a huge bonus – the facility is already booked every weekend during track season with Virginia High School League and collegiate events.